namrata-karmakar/namrata-karmakar/README.md

 After Cognizant, I worked for an Insurance Company as an Underwriter where I worked simultaneously in 3 different departments.
 After my stint at the Insurance Company, I moved on to the Banking Sector where I worked for 2.5 years.

 However, my first love has always been Technology.
 I had even opted for Computer Science in my High School where I learned Basic OOP concepts and C++ for 2 years.
 Around the time the pandemic hit, I finally decided to take the plunge and get started with Web Development.
-After a lot of days working a full-time essential services job during a pandemic and studying, I took up Web Development full-time in February of this year.
+After a lot of days working a full-time essential services job during a pandemic and studying, I took up Web Development full-time in February of last year.

 I have been sharing my progress on Twitter using the #100DaysOfCode.
 Do check it out [here](https://twitter.com/knamrata23).